-Recognizing that social behavior occurs within an intercultural context, counselor education and school psychology students will develop the basic knowledge foundations necessary to understand and influence social behavior in a diverse society.
+Recognizing that social behavior occurs within an intercultural context, counselor education, couples and family therapy, and school psychology students will develop the basic knowledge foundations necessary to understand and influence social behavior in a diverse society.
 Texts, readings, and learning modules have been chosen and/or designed to facilitate the student's ability to understand the nature of social behavior cross culturally.